coderofgames/gym-chrono/README.md

 # Installation
 If you want to install Gym and Chrono in a virtual environment (Conda or VirtualEnv), don't forget to activate the environment first.
-### 1. Clone gym-chrono
+### 1. Clone the gym-chrono repository.
 ```
 git clone https://github.com/projectchrono/gym-chrono.git
 ```

 ### 2. Anaconda Environment Setup
-2.1 Move into the repository.
+2.1 Move into the gym-chrono repository.
 ```
 cd gym-chrono
 ```